Ahtshambhurgri/BloodBankWithJavaJspHibernate/README.md

 Description of project :I used Hiberante Servlets and Jsp Frontend Completely on bootstrap If You Want To Run this project You need this Thing:
 1.JDk Version 20 or higher
-2.IDE (Eclipse , NetBeans,Intelij Idea Devloper version) (Prefered IDE Eclipse) 3.MySQL Server
+2.IDE (Eclipse , NetBeans,Intelij Idea Not Community) (Prefered IDE Eclipse) 3.MySQL Server
 4.Use Maven Tool
 Thats Major Things you need if you got any problem